-The climate of the Andean valleys of Peru which corresponds to the region between 3000 and 4000 metres is characterised by hot wet summers and cool dry winters.
-The Southern Hemisphere winter season in the Andes runs roughly from March through to October and this is the optimum period for trekking in this part of Peru.
-At this time we can expect the days to be warm and generally sunny, with temperatures between 12 and 20°C. Above c.
-3500m during this season, the night-time temperatures will fall below freezing.
-At our highest camps we might experience night-time temperatures as low as -5°C at any time and in mid-winter (July and August) temperatures may dip to minus10°C overnight.
+The climate of Peru is very varied across different regions.
+For each region the determining factors are its latitude, its distance from the coast and most importantly, its altitude.
+The climate of the Andean valleys which corresponds to the region between 3000 and 4000 metres is characterised by hot wet summers and cool dry winters.
+The Southern Hemisphere winter season in the Andes runs roughly from April through to October and this is the optimum period for trekking in this part of Peru.
+At this time we can expect the days to be warm and generally sunny, with temperatures between 12 and 20°C (54 - 68°F).
+Above c.
+3500m. / 11,000ft. during this season, the night-time temperatures will fall below freezing.
+At our highest camps we might experience night-time temperatures as low as -5°C / 23°F at any time and in mid-winter (July and August) temperatures may dip to -10°C / 14°F overnight.
+As with all mountain areas, short-lived storms can occur at any time of the year.